austinhua/Software-Design-and-Implementation/README.md

 Known bugs:

-The splash screen is not showing up properly at the beginning so I commented out the code for it.

 The SECONDS\_PER\_FRAME parameter can't be decreased beyond a certain point, depending on the map complexity, or there won't be enough time to process actions before the next step() is called.

 Extra features: